diovisgood/diovisgood.github.io/_posts/2022-06-22-text-embeddings-computation.md

 I am going to use the model [sentence-transformers/all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2){:target="_blank"}.

-You need to install the `sentence-transformers` library.
+You need to install the `sentence-transformers` and `scikit-learn` Python libraries.

 ```python
 from sentence_transformers import SentenceTransformer